securefederatedai/openfl/docs/source/utilities/pki.rst

          fx pki install -p </path/to/ca/dir> --ca-url <host:port>
       | where
       | :code:`-p` defines the path to the directory that contains CA files, and
-      | :code:`--ca-url` defines the host and port that the CA server will listen
+      | :code:`--ca-url` defines the host and port that the CA server will listen.
       When executing this command, you will be prompted for a password and password confirmation.
 The password will encrypt some CA files.
       This command will also download `step-ca <https://github.com/smallstep/certificates>`_ and `step <https://github.com/smallstep/cli>`_ binaries from the repository.